jasonkatz424/PnP-PowerShell/Samples/FindLinksInCanvas/readme.md

 Script Name | Description
 ---|---
-OutputLinksFromPages|Will output any href links in a modern SharePoing page into a csv file sites.csv|Contains a list of sites that the script will run against
+OutputLinksFromPages|Will output any href links in a modern SharePoint page into a csv file sites.csv|Contains a list of sites that the script will run against

 ## **Disclaimer**